2023 World Club Challenge

 The 2023 World Club Challenge (known as the 2023 Betfred World Club Challenge for sponsorship reasons) was the 29th staging of the World Club Challenge.
 The match was contested by the NRL winners Penrith Panthers, and Super League champions St Helens.

 Background

 The challenge was played for the first time since 2020 as the global COVID-19 pandemic led to the cancellation of the intervening fixtures.

-Route to final

 Penrith Panthers

 Penrith defeated Parramatta Eels in the 2022 NRL Grand Final, which qualified them for the 2023 World Club Challenge.

 St Helens

 St Helens and the Leeds Rhinos competed in the 2022 Super League Grand Final, for a record fifth time at Old Trafford, which saw St Helens win 24–12.

 Pre-match

 Team selection

 Following the departures of Viliame Kikau, Apisai Koroisau, and Charlie Staines to other clubs, Penrith fielded a team with 11 members of their 2022 grand final team.
 2022 Clive Churchill Medallist and regular fullback Dylan Edwards missed the match through injury, with Liam Martin and Scott Sorensen also absent through injury concerns.